Edward C. Stone: Voyager program

-In 1964, Gary Flandro, a summer student at JPL, found out that the rare planetary alignment of the giant planets allows a mission he called "the Grand Tour".
-Such alignment occurs every 175 years; Flandro calculated that the best option was to launch spacecraft in 1977.
+In 1964, Gary Flandro, a summer student at JPL, found out that a rare planetary alignment of the giant planets would allow a mission he called "the Grand Tour".
+Such an alignment occurs every 175 years; Flandro calculated that the best option was to launch spacecraft in 1977.
 Gravity assist maneuvers were already known, but according to Flandro he was the first to notice the opportunity to visit the giant planets.
 (Note: According to Flandro, many experts were sceptical and didn't believe that such mission was possible: "After we had discovered this mission design, I consulted experts at JPL to find out whether they thought we had a workable notion.
 They showed no interest in the outer planets and proceeded to explain the many impossibilities confronting such missions.
 The guidance guys said, "No, you can't guide accurately enough."
 The spacecraft design people said, "No, you can't build a spacecraft that would survive long enough to do this."
 The data people proclaimed that "You can't transmit any useful data over interplanetary distances (and think of the time delay between transmission and receipt of the signal)."
 Every expert I consulted had a negative response.
 You know, they said, "You can't get through the asteroid belt.
 A spacecraft cannot survive passing through the asteroid belt between Mars and Jupiter without colliding with something."
 Another problem voiced was that "spacecraft electronics cannot survive passage through Jupiter's magnetic field," On-and-on the negative responses built up.
 They declared, "You just cannot do that.
 Come on, kid don't bother us anymore."
 That inspired me to work a little bit harder on selling this whole thing.")
-NASA was reluctant to finance the proposed mission of four spacecraft, but it eventually transformed into the Voyager program.
+NASA was reluctant to finance the proposed mission of four spacecraft, but the proposal eventually transformed into the Voyager program.